GauravWalia19/RAINBOW/.github/USAGE.md

 bash java.sh
 ```

 ### 3. If U want to use in your code than create a file with extension of cpp (hello.cpp) there.
-Write the code given below:
+Write the code given below

 *Terminal*